kubecost/docs/etl-backup.md

 ### Step 1: Create storage configuration secret

-This configuration secret follows the same layout documented for Thanos here: <https://thanos.io/v0.21/thanos/storage.md>
+This configuration secret follows the same layout documented for Thanos [here](https://thanos.io/v0.21/thanos/storage.md).

 You will need to create a file named `object-store.yaml` using the chosen storage provider configuration (documented below), and run the following command to create the secret from this file: